 - Fuel usage:

-Monitoring your vehicles’ fuel consumption doesn’t just allow you to stay on top of your fuel ordering schedule, but also to detect problems that might not be obvious to the naked eye.
+Fleet tracking and monitoring your vehicles’ fuel consumption doesn’t just allow you to stay on top of your fuel ordering schedule, but also to detect problems that might not be obvious to the naked eye.
 In other words, you may be able to notice consumption discrepancies that may indicate a problem with the vehicle.
 Observing normal fuel use will help you understand what “abnormal” use looks like and allow you to react on time before potential expenses start multiplying.

 - Driver scoring (Safety; ECO):

-A good maintenance platform will give you access to an extensive set of data that combines all the information on the driver’s behavior (aggressive braking and acceleration, hours of service, dash camera data, staying inside their lane, driving within the speed limit, tailgating).
+A good vehicle maintenance platform will give you access to an extensive set of data that combines all the information on the driver’s behavior (aggressive braking and acceleration, hours of service, dash camera data, staying inside their lane, driving within the speed limit, tailgating).
 Based on this data, you’ll be able to rate or score the driver, allowing you to understand which drivers need more training in specific segments to reduce vehicle damage or deterioration.

 2. Real-time AI video dash camera data:

-Preserving a healthy fleet isn’t just about ensuring all physical parts are in working condition and anticipating their repairs.
+Preserving a healthy fleet isn’t just about ensuring all physical parts are in good working order and anticipating their repairs.
 It’s also about doing your due diligence to avoid collisions and driving violations, as well as protecting brand reputation (yes – it is part of the job, if you think about it).